The guiding ideas:

 Compared to training programmes such as ACE, EAVE, Eurodoc, Maia Workshops, Transatlantic Partners etc., IPPP can be considered as a next step offering a self-curated and tailor-made environment in which producers can take their skills and network to a new level.

 There are no participation fees.
 IPPP is financed by ten film funding institutions in Europe so far (see below), and more are likely to join after the first edition.
-The programme is developed and administered by FOCAL resource, in consultation with ACE and EAVE.
+The programme is developed and administered by FOCAL, in consultation with ACE and EAVE.

 Running time: 1st January to 31 December 2019